 2. You looking for a comfortable trip, along Iceland’s Ring Road

-TYPE OF ACTIVITY: Are you going to take alternatives routes, or gravel roads to see fjords, waterfalls or other natural wonders only occasionally?
+TYPE OF ACTIVITY: You are doing the classic Ring Road and you going to take alternatives routes, or gravel roads to see fjords, waterfalls or other natural wonders only occasionally?

 RECOMMENDED CAR: a 2WD would suffice.
-You can choose any of them depending on your budget and the comfort level you are looking for.
+You can choose any of the “normal´ cars depending on your budget and the comfort level you are looking for.
 That was the one that I took.

-PRICE PER DAY: 50 to 100 euros, again, depending on the model and the season.
+PRICE PER DAY: 50 to 100 EUR per day, again, depending on the model and the season.

-3. You are in a quick trip just around Reykjavik
+3. You are on a quick trip just around Reykjavik

 TYPE OF ACTIVITY: You don’t have much time and will not wander more than the Golden Circle?
 Are you searching for the cheapest car rental in Iceland?

 RECOMMENDED CAR: You are almost sure going to be fine with the cheapest tiniest car.
 Unless of course you need more comfort (and maybe more room for your luggage)

 PRICE PER DAY: expect to pay anywhere between 35 to 75 euros depending on the model and the season (This is the cheapest car rental prices in Iceland, unless you find some super limited promotion)